 The Little Dancer

-Daisy Philpot records, in her handwritten catalogue of her brother’ paintings, that the painting was executed at 33 Tite Street, Chelsea; she is a particularly reliable source in this instance, as she sat for the figure of the mother (along with her niece).
+Daisy Philpot records, in her handwritten catalogue of her brother’s paintings, that the painting was executed at 33 Tite Street, Chelsea; she is a particularly reliable source in this instance, as she sat for the figure of the mother (along with her niece).
 Philpot had leased a studio in Tite Street since 1910, and at the end of the First World War transferred to no. 33, which had been built as a block of studios in 1880-1.
-There he had as a neighbour John Singer Sargent, who since 1886 had used a studio which had been occupied by Whistler in 1881-4 (D. Cox, The Street of Wonderful Possibilities: Whistler, Wilde & Sargent in Tite Street, London, 2015, pp. 232-8).
-There are reminiscences of both in this painting, as there are of Manet and Velázquez, two painters for whom Philpot shared an admiration with Sargent.
-Manet, Sargent and Velázquez are all mentioned as influences, along with that (at an early stage) of Charles Shannon, by P.G.
-Konody in his analysis of Philpot’s work published in September 1923.
-Konody goes on to observe that ‘Philpot’s style is derived from the old masters; his vision is modern.
-His worship of all that is best in tradition never makes him lose touch with life …..
-Lately he has obtained particularly happy results from the use of thin paint over heavy white priming, a method which he used … certainly for the charming “Little Dancer” at this year’s Royal Academy’.
+There he had as a neighbour John Singer Sargent, who since 1886 had used a studio which had been occupied by Whistler in 1881-4 (D Cox, The Street of Wonderful Possibilities, 2015).
+There are reminiscences of both in this painting, as there are of Manet, Velázquez and Sargent, all of whom Philpot admired, and were listed as influences in PG Konody’s analysis of Philpot’s work, published September 1923.
+Konody went on to observe that ‘Philpot’s style is derived from the old masters; his vision is modern.
+His worship of all that is best in tradition never makes him lose touch with life....
+Lately he has obtained particularly happy results from the use of thin paint over heavy white priming, a method which he used... certainly for the charming “Little Dancer” at this year’s Royal Academy’.